 This place also had a lot of upscale stores and lots of restaurants that if I wasn’t completely stuffed with my Shukos and my crepes I could have tried several.

 I was able to spend time & get to know my cousin and see a part of Guatemala City that I had never been exposed to.
-For once I didn’t fear being in the City.
+For once I didn’t fear to be in the city.
 The way everyone acts and what you see on the news is that the city is so dangerous.
 I think this little trip proved that to be wrong.
-Certain areas could be dangerous like anywhere else.
+Certain areas could be dangerous, which is true of anywhere else.
 Guatemala City has a lot to explore and see and I plan to add it to my next trip.